 Website The Wilderness Society

 This position plays an important role in supporting an inclusive organizational culture that is grounded in trust and accountability to shared goals and outcomes.
-TWS has made diversity, equity, and inclusion strategic priorities for the organization and the Urban to Wild Program Manager will integrate these priorities throughout our work.
-Across our team, we aspire to be campaign-oriented, nimble, collaborative, innovative, transparent, and supportive of staff – our greatest asset.
+TWS has made diversity, equity, and inclusion strategic priorities for the organization and the Wyoming Conservation Manager will integrate these priorities throughout our work in the state.
+Across our team, we aspire to be campaign oriented, nimble, collaborative, innovative, transparent, and supportive of staff – our greatest asset.

 Essential Duties & Responsibilities

-Effectively engage with government relations, research, policy, communications, and fundraising experts at TWS to ensure our work in Tucson is well integrated with organizational priorities and fully utilizes TWS’s expertise and resources.
+- In coordination with the Wyoming Senior Manager, effectively engage with government relations, research, policy, communications, and fundraising experts at TWS to ensure our work in Wyoming is well integrated with organizational priorities and fully utilizes TWS’s expertise and resources.

 - Assist with grant proposal and report writing and other fundraising efforts as needed.

-- Minimum 5 years of progressively complex professional experience working on issue/advocacy campaigns, urban planning, environmental justice, public policy or related field.
+- Minimum five years of progressively complex professional experience working on issue/advocacy campaigns, natural resource management issues, or public policy.

-- Proven track record of building and maintaining strong relationships and networks among diverse stakeholders.
+- Proven track record of building and maintaining strong relationships and networks among diverse stakeholders, ideally including industry (ranching, energy, mining, etc)

-- Demonstrated ability to think and act strategically to achieve campaign and landscape conservation goals in a dynamic environment with minimal supervision.
+- Demonstrated ability to think and act strategically to achieve conservation goals.

 To apply for this job please visit workforcenow.adp.com.